CS Ph.D. at UIUC. AI agents · language models · information retrieval · multimodality. Knowledge underpins reasoning.

 Hello there!
-I’m Ke Yang (杨可), currently a second-year Ph.D. at UIUC under the guidance of Professor ChengXiang Zhai.
-I obtain my bachelor’s degree from Tsinghua University.
-I interned with Professor Heng Ji’s group at UIUC in 2022 summer, and at Amazon AWS in 2024 summer.
+I’m Ke Yang (杨可), currently a fourth-year Ph.D. at UIUC under the guidance of Professor ChengXiang Zhai.
+I obtained my bachelor’s degree from Tsinghua University.
+I previously interned at Amazon AWS, the Deep Learning Group at Microsoft Research, and Google.

-I work on intelligent agents, language models, graph neural networks, and multimodality foundation models (of top interest).
-I’m also keen on NLP for societal benefit.
+I work on AI agents, language models, information retrieval, and multimodality foundation models (of top interest).
+I’m also keen on resolving AI bias and discrimination.
+Always open to collaboration — feel free to get in touch!

 ICLR 2025